Advanced Musical Studies Seminar

 Dr. Lallerstedt received his Bachelor of Music, Master of Music, and Doctor of Musical Arts degrees from the Juilliard School.
 His doctoral research into the notation of polyphonic keyboard music of the Renaissance led to the first complete inventory of all original sources of Iberian keyboard tablature.
 He studied musicology with Gustave Reese; conducting with Warren Brown; solfège with Mary Anthony Cox; and analysis with Jacob Druckman, Vincent Persichetti, and Roger Sessions.
 He also studied electronic music with Vladimir Ussachevsky and Milton Babbitt at the Columbia-Princeton Electronic Music Center and Schenkerian techniques with Carl Schachter

-Dr. Lallerstedt made his New York debut at Alice Tully Hall in 1979 and has performed in Europe and throughout the United States.
-He founded the Wahnfried Chamber Orchestra, and he serves as regular accompanist and recital partner for mezzo-soprano Brenda Boozer.
+As a concert organist, Dr. Lallerstedt made his New York debut at Alice Tully Hall in 1979 and has performed in Europe and throughout the United States.
+He performs throughout the United States as a recital partner and accompanist for mezzo-soprano Brenda Boozer.

-He has been on the faculties of the Juilliard School, State University of New York at Purchase, Mannes College of Music (organ), and Tanglewood Music Center (conducting studies).
-He is director of music at St. Mark’s Episcopal Church in Mt.
+Dr. Lallerstedt has been on the faculties of the Juilliard School, State University of New York at Purchase, Mannes College of Music (organ), the Tanglewood Music Center (conducting studies), and the Britt Music and Arts Festival’s Orchestral Fellowship program.
+He serves on the board of directors of the Coudert Institute Palm Beach and was previously the director of music at St. Mark’s Episcopal Church in Mt.
 Kisco, N.Y.